 - Forcibly done to Sylar by Matt Parkman to contain Nathan's mind, on Heroes.
 Of course, this being Sylar, he quickly turns the tables by hiding out in Matt's mind and taking over his body and torments Matt's sanity in hopes that Parkman will be desperate and terrified enough to reunite Sylar's mind with his body.
 Matt, to his credit, attempts a Taking You with Me but it doesn't work and Sylar is reunited with his body anyway.

-- A two part episode of The X-Files had Mulder accidentally switching bodies with a Man in Black named Morris Fletcher (played by Michael McKean) due to some space-time anomaly caused by an experimental aircraft.
+- Two part episode "Dreamland I" and "Dreamland II" had Mulder accidentally switching bodies with a Man in Black named Morris Fletcher (played by Michael McKean) due to some space-time anomaly caused by an experimental aircraft.
 Fletcher is having great fun with it while Mulder is miserable and desperately trying to get his body back.